Basheer Ahmed

 Basheer Ahmed is an Indian physician, academic and author currently residing in the USA.

 Early life

-Ahmed is a 1960 graduate of Dow Medical College.
-He migrated to the United States and served as both the director of the psychiatric unit at the St. Louis State Hospital, St. Louis, Missouri as well as the director of psychiatric services at St. Louis County General Hospital, St. Louis Missouri in 1968.
+Ahmed was born in Hyderabad Deccan, India in 1935.
+After Graduating from Omani University, he earned his medical degree from Dow Medical College, Karachi University, Pakistan, in 1960.
+He completed his post graduate studies and residency training in Psychiatry at the University of Glasgow, Scotland He migrated to the United States and served as both the director of the psychiatric unit at the St. Louis State Hospital, St. Louis, Missouri as well as the director of psychiatric services at St. Louis County General Hospital, St. Louis Missouri in 1968.
 Ahmed is also a fellow of the Royal College of Psychiatrists, London as well as a fellow of the Royal College of Physicians and Surgeons of Canada and a distinguished life fellow of the American Psychiatric Association.